Lugdunum3D/Lugdunum/doc/guidelines.md

 } // lug
 ```

-Do not declare anything in the namespace `std`, and do not use inline namespace, except for very, very specific use-cases.
+Do not declare anything in the namespace `std`, and do not use an inline namespace, except for very, very specific use-cases.

 *using-directive* and *namespace-aliases* are prohibited in header files, only use them in `.cpp` files or in some particular cases in internal-only namespaces.

 ## Unnamed Namespaces and Static Variables

-Use of `static` variables and *unnamed namespaces* is encouraged in `.cpp` files for all code that does not need to be referenced elsewhere.
+The use of `static` variables and *unnamed namespaces* is encouraged in `.cpp` files for all code that does not need to be referenced elsewhere.
 Do not use that in header files.

-## Nonmember, Static Member and Global Functions
+## Nonmember, Static Member, and Global Functions

 Do not use global functions, always put them in a namespace.
-Do not use class as a namespace for some functions, use a namespace for that.
+Do not use a class as a namespace for some functions, use a namespace for that.

-Static methods should generally be closely related to instances of the class or the class's static data.
+Static methods should be closely related to instances of the class or the class's static data.

 ## Local Variables